CazzoPMX/KKPMX/Readme.md

 This mod should work with most versions of KK, Party, or Sunshine.

- - Confirmed to work with Madevil's modpack too!
+ - Confirmed to work with Madevil's modpack too! (although certain Shaders refuse to export properly)
  - I'm crunching through for HoneyComb support, but that may take a while
 ![Comparisons](img/Comparisons.png)

-Comparing 'Bare minimum', '5min of manual edits', 'running the script' (old pic from 2022-06, needs update)
+Comparing 'Bare minimum', '5min of manual edits', 'running the script' (old pic from 2022-06, see [img] folder for more)

 #DISCLAIMER: The release section consists of two parts

- - The KK Plugin which exports all necessary data
+ - The KK Plugin DLL which exports all necessary data
     - It will NOT export a complete model -- that would cause the game to freeze for even longer
  - The kkpmx_core.exe, which does the majority of the post-processing -- See below for some instructions